buitcj/docs/notes/spring.md

 Prototypes are created only when the bean is asked for.

+### Common annotations

+@Component marks class as a bean for component scanning
+@Repository is a speicalized version of @Component that marks something as a DAO
+@Service is the same as @Component but it also specifies intent
+@Controller marks a class as a Spring Web MVC controller.
+Allows us to use @RequestMapping

+@Bean is different from @Component in that @Bean is a method-level annotation whereas @Component is a class-level annotation.
+Generally you use @Bean for methods that will return an object that you want spring to register as a bean in application context.
+You would do this if you component scanning is not an option, for example, wiring components from 3rd party libraries that you cannot annotate.

 ### Spring Boot

 Focus on convention over configuration by setting up the boilerplate and common configs for you